jannenev/creative-poem/README.md

 #### Creativity as Search

+In the context of (Universe, Rules, Evaluation, Method)

 U - Universe
 contains all possible concepts.
 That is all sequences of words, all poems.
 Also all ideas of what is poetic.